My kid prefers NES Classic to Switch

 A funny thing happened this weekend.
-I finally took home the Nintendo Switch and a bunch of its launch games and let them loose on my 8-year-old son, and he left them behind...for a $60 bundle of games from the 80s.
+I finally took home the Nintendo Switch and a bunch of its launch games and let them loose on my eight-year-old son, and he left them behind... for a $60 bundle of games from the 80s.

 My kid was a bit on the fence about the idea of Nintendo Switch in the first place, and yes, that's an anecdotal tale about a tech reporter's kid.
 But my son's take on the Switch never seemed to focus on the portability.
 Or, its hardware design.
 He was always focused on the games.

-Games are what makes him love the Wii U: games like Minecraft, Mario Kart 8, Mario Party, Super Mario Maker, and...well, at least a dozen more.
+Games are the reason he loves the Wii U: Games such as Minecraft, Mario Kart 8, Mario Party, Super Mario Maker and...well, at least a dozen more.
 And games are what made him fall in love with the NES Classic once I was finally able to buy one and bring it home.

 NES Classic: yes, kids like retro